ELydiaT19/Calculator/README.md

 - macOS Terminal

 ### 💙 Credits
-- Referred to michalosman's <a href="https://github.com/michalosman/calculator">project</a> to understand the logic of the user interaction with the calculator, and figure out potential scenarios where bugs could occur and how to prevent them
+- Referred to <a href="https://github.com/michalosman/calculator">michalosman's project</a> to understand the logic of the user interaction with the calculator, and figure out potential scenarios where bugs could occur and how to prevent them

 ## Takeaways
 - Learned basics of **regex** (regular expressions) and how to use them in conditional statements